IMI-KIT/eplus-lod/README.md

 observed, the _sensor_ that has performed the measurement, and the _observation result_.

-This library assumes that the four entities are indicated in the data dictionary section of the simulation output file.
+This tool assumes that the four entities are indicated in the data dictionary section of the simulation output file.
 For example, given the line
 ```
 21,11,Electricity:Building [J] !RunPeriod [Value,Min,Month,Day,Hour,Minute,Max,Month,Day,Hour,Minute]